johntrogan/defender-docs/defender-endpoint/linux-support-perf.md

    Configuration property updated
    ```

-   If your device is managed by your organization, real-time protection can be disabled by your administrator using the instructions in [Set preferences for Defender for Endpoint on Linux](linux-preferences.md).
+   If your organization manages your device, your administrator can disable real-time protection using the instructions in [Set preferences for Defender for Endpoint on Linux](linux-preferences.md).

    > [!NOTE]
    > If the performance problem persists while real-time protection is off, the origin of the problem could be the endpoint detection and response (EDR) component.
-In this case please follow the steps from the **Troubleshoot performance issues using Microsoft Defender for Endpoint Client Analyzer** section of this article.
+In this case, please follow the steps from the **Troubleshoot performance issues using Microsoft Defender for Endpoint Client Analyzer** section of this article.

 2. To find the applications that are triggering the most scans, you can use real-time statistics gathered by Defender for Endpoint on Linux.